What Tools Can I Use to Write NIST 800-171 Plan of Action

 Organizations that process or store CUI on behalf of the government must be fully compliant with NIST 800-171.
 Examples may include research institutes and labs that receive government funding, government contractors, or financial and communication service providers.
 However, currently, only defense contractors who handle CUI are required to record their NIST 800-171 compliance performance with the US government – in this case, with the Department of Defense.

 Following an audit, defense contractors must submit their NIST 800-171 compliance scores into the Supplier Performance Risk System (SPRS) portal.
 Scores are calculated using a weighted points-based system, with contractors gaining one point for every requirement that they comply with, up to a maximum of 110 points, but penalty points are deducted for each area of non or partial compliance.
+These penalty points are weighted from one to five depending on the requirement.

 Any organizations handing CUI on their networks that don’t meet the NIST 800-171 requirements will need to create and submit a POAM in advance of a contract award.
 A POAM is, therefore, a key document for defense contractors to prove commitment to and steps required to achieve compliance with NIST 800-171.
 It’s important because it shows the contracting government agency (e.g. the DoD) that security vulnerabilities have been identified and a plan is in place to remediate those issues, ensuring that sensitive federal information will be appropriately protected.

 The DoD may still award contracts to organizations that are not fully compliant – i.e. register scores below 110 points – but they will scrutinize the POAM to ensure the appropriate steps and timelines are in place for the contractor to achieve full NIST 800-171 compliance.

 An auditing tool like Titania Nipper can help to automate the process of counting points to support an SPRS assessment.
-Nipper can automate the assessment of 31 NIST 800-171 requirements, enabling a contractor to evidence 113 SPRS points, 36% of the total points needed for compliance.
+Nipper can automate the assessment of 31 NIST 800-171 requirements, enabling a contractor to evidence 31 SPRS points, which have a total weighted penalty value of 113 points, 28% of the total points needed for compliance.

 What’s in the Plan of Action with Milestones?